 To paste a data function into your worksheet using Jedox Excel Add-in, select a cell and click on Paste Data Function in the Jedox Ribbon (see image below).
 If you are using Jedox Web, go through the Query menu item.

 With this command you can paste one of the following functions:

-*Note: In Jedox Web, these functions are not available in the Paste Data Function dialog.
+*Note: these functions are only available in the Paste Data Function dialog of Jedox Excel Add-in.
+In Jedox spreadsheets, these functions are not available.
 They must be entered directly in the formula bar.
 For more information, see Jedox PALO/OLAP Functions.

 The PALO functions can display a cube cell value in a spreadsheet cell or write back a spreadsheet cell value into a cube cell.

 The dialog looks like this:

 First, you have to select the database at the top of the dialog.
 All cubes within the selected database are listed below.